 - Do you want to collect feedback from your employees.
 If yes, how do you plan to do so?

-Remember, your employees are your best asset, so make sure you provide them with the resources they need — including great internal communications — to help them give the best of themselves!
+One of the best ways to ensure that your teams feel connected and stay motivated in these fast-changing times is to provide them with the right communication tools.
+Remember, your employees are your best asset, so make sure you provide them with the resources they need so they can give the best of themselves!